 Talk with your child’s healthcare provider about the risks, benefits, and possible side effects of all medicines.

 Most children with HSP recover fully.
 But some children may have kidney damage.
 In rare cases, a child may have kidney failure.
-Women who have had HSP as a child have a higher risk of pregnancy-induced hypertension (pre-eclampsia).
+Women who have had HSP as a child have a higher risk for pregnancy-induced hypertension (pre-eclampsia).

 Tell the healthcare provider if your child’s symptoms get worse or there are new symptoms.